ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 The clear limitation of this table is that it does not allow for retweets.
 This is because when a user retweets a tweet on Twitter, the tweet appears on the user’s profile with the same appearance and engagement statistics as the original poster’s (OP).

-We could include retweets with a self-referencing op_tweet_id feature in this table, but that can be normalized by creating a separate retweets table.
+I could have included retweets with a self-referencing op_tweet_id feature in this table, but that can be normalized by creating a separate retweets table.
 This way, the retweets will not be easily confused with the OP tweets and are more reflective of the actual Twitter user experience.
 For reasons listed below, the next table that must be created prior to the retweets table is the comments table.

 ### The comments table